Wesleigh Gates

 photos: Renee Rosensteel, Argel Rojo, Kevin Ramser

-Wesleigh Gates is a transfeminine artist and researcher building collective structures of connection and care through performance.
+Wesleigh Gates is an artist and researcher building collective structures of connection and solidarity through performance.
 She is currently a PhD candidate in Culture and Performance at UCLA.

 Wesleigh holds an MFA in Directing from Carnegie Mellon University and has extensive experience as a producing artist and generator of performance projects.
 Her original work has shown in Los Angeles, New York, Philadelphia, Pittsburgh, and Boston; she has also performed in work by artists including Julie Tolentino, Caden Manson/Big Art Group, Emily Barasch, Brendan Drake, and Dan Safer/Witness Relocation.
-Wesleigh has received residencies from Los Angeles Performance Practice and Kelly Strayhorn Theater, a commission from the New Hazlett Theater (Pittsburgh), and support from the Foundation for Contemporary Arts and the Frank-Ratchye Fund for Art at the Frontier.
+Wesleigh has received residencies from Los Angeles Performance Practice and Kelly Strayhorn Theater, commissions from the One Institute (Los Angeles) and the New Hazlett Theater (Pittsburgh), and support from the Foundation for Contemporary Arts, the City of West Hollywood, and the Frank-Ratchye Fund for Art at the Frontier.

-Wesleigh’s scholarly work bridges trans studies and performance studies; her dissertation project investigates collective movement practices in trans and travesti communities across the Americas.
-She has received the Fulbright/Hays Doctoral Dissertation Research Abroad award, the Thomas Marshall Graduate Student Award from the American Society for Theatre Research (where she co-convenes the Transfeminisms Working Group), and numerous merit awards from UCLA and CMU.
-She has been published in PARtake: The Journal of Performance as Research, Gulf Coast Journal, and most recently in a special issue of Media-N on trans new media art, with work forthcoming in TSQ: Transgender Studies Quarterly.
+Wesleigh’s scholarly work bridges trans studies and performance studies, with an emphasis on corporeality and subjectivity; her dissertation project explores the sport of boxing in trans lifeworlds.
+She has received the Fulbright/Hays Doctoral Dissertation Research Abroad award (later terminated by the Trump administration for perpetuating “gender ideology”), the Thomas Marshall Graduate Student Award from the American Society for Theatre Research (where she co-convenes the Transfeminisms Working Group), and numerous merit awards from UCLA and CMU.
+She has been published in PARtake: The Journal of Performance as Research, Gulf Coast Journal, and a special issue of Media-N on trans new media art, with work forthcoming in TSQ: Transgender Studies Quarterly.

 CONTACT: